More and more businesses are feeling the pressure to do something with social media. There is a lot you can do.

 Use Canva to create graphics for your social media accounts.

 Register on other networks besides Twitter.
-Definitely grab an Instagram account as well as a Facebook and Google Plus page.
+Definitely grab an Instagram account as well as a Facebook and a Google My Business page.
+While you’re on Google, grab a Google Plus page, too.
 For most businesses, LinkedIn can also be helpful.
-Especially if you a sales representative or someone who works one-to-one with people.
+Especially if you are a sales representative, fitness trainer, real estate or another consultant that works one-on-one with people.

 Once you have successfully registered on all of the platforms, be sure to verify your account so they know the account is legitimate.
 (LinkedIn eventually lets you replace your temporary username with one of your choosing).
 The people at Google are smart, so Google Plus allows you to verify from the get-go.
 They mail a PIN to the address you provide.